Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 At that time, many people stood up to buy tickets, my brother was afraid of not being able to buy them, rushed to also buy two.

 When we arrived at the station, there was indeed a person wearing red clothes and holding a small red flag.
 People riding a motorcycle, and we are scrambling to follow behind.
-Many people lost, and those people do not care who's lost.
+Many people lost their way and those people do not care who's lost.

 My brother and I carried a large bag, chasing very hard, but the good thing is that in the end we did not lose.

-The man stopped in front of a yellow Chinese bus.
+The man stopped in front of a yellow bus.

 Not a luxury bus at all, why we stop here?